Fourier-Mukai and autoduality for compactified Jacobians. I: Appendix: Hitchin fibration vs compactified Jacobians of spectral curves

-\begin{remark} The spectral curve $C_{\un a}$ can be very singular (although it has locally planar singularities because it is embedded in the smooth surface $P$), and in particular it is not necessarily reduced nor irreducible.
-The base $\A$ of the Hitchin morphism admits two notably open (non-empty if $L$ is sufficiently positive, e.g. if $L^r$ is very ample) subsets $\A^{\rm ell}\subseteq \A^{\rm reg}\subseteq \A $, called respectively the elliptic locus and the regular locus, defined as follows:
+The spectral curve $C_{\un a}$ can be very singular (although it has locally planar singularities because it is embedded in the smooth surface $P$), and in particular it is not necessarily reduced nor irreducible.
+The base $\A$ of the Hitchin morphism admits two notable open (by \cite[(12.2.4)]{EGAIV3}) subsets $\A^{\rm ell}\subseteq \A^{\rm reg}\subseteq \A $, called respectively the elliptic locus and the regular locus, defined as follows:

-The study of the topology of the Hitchin morphism restricted to the elliptic locus $\A^{\rm ell}$ has played a crucial role in B. C. Ng\^o's proof of the fundamental lemma (see \cite{Ngo1} and \cite{Ngo2}) and, more generally, the study of the Hitchin morphism over the regular locus $\A^{\rm reg}$ was a crucial ingredient in Chaudouard-Laumon's proof of the weighted fundamental lemma (see \cite{CL1} and \cite{CL2}). \end{remark}
+The study of the topology of the Hitchin morphism restricted to the elliptic locus $\A^{\rm ell}$ has played a crucial role in B. C. Ng\^o's proof of the fundamental lemma (see \cite{Ngo1} and \cite{Ngo2}) and, more generally, the study of the Hitchin morphism over the regular locus $\A^{\rm reg}$ was a crucial ingredient in Chaudouard-Laumon's proof of the weighted fundamental lemma (see \cite{CL1} and \cite{CL2}).

+\begin{remark} If $L$ is globally generated and non trivial on $C$, then the complete linear system $|\O(1)\otimes p^*(L)|$ on $P$ is globally generated and it defines a morphism from $P$ onto the cone over the image of $C$ via $|L|$ (see \cite[Chap.
+V, Example 2.11.4]{Har}).
+Therefore, the complete linear system $|\O(r)\otimes p^*(L^r)|$ on $P$ is globally generated and it is not composed with a pencil (i.e. the image of the associated morphism has dimension greater than one).
+From this, we deduce that (under the above assumption on $L$): \begin{itemize} \item all spectral curves are connected by Bertini's second theorem (see \cite[Chap.
+III, Exercise 11.3]{Har}); \item the generic spectral curve is smooth if ${\rm char}(k)=0$ by Bertini's first theorem (see \cite[Chap.
+III, Cor.
+10.9]{Har}). \end{itemize} In particular, we deduce that under the above assumptions on $L$ and in characteristic zero, the above loci $\A^{\rm ell}$ and $\A^{\rm reg}$ are non empty.
+See also \cite[Prop.
+2.1]{Mar} where the above two properties are stated (without a proof) under the assumption that $L^{\otimes r}$ is very ample. \end{remark}